Yun Mu Kwan: The Later Yun Mu Kwan

 By the early 1970s, Min Kyu Pai's teaching methods had changed so significantly that they ceased, in many ways, to resemble the older form of Yun Mu Kwan with which he had begun.
-The most important influence on him at this time was Yang style t'ai chi ch'uan, a soft or internal Chinese martial art which was quite different from other forms of kung fu (among which it is categorized in China).
-By the early 1970s, Pai had become a formal student of fourth generation Yang style T'ai Chi Ch'uan master Cheng Man-ch'ing.
-Cheng, himself, had come to New York City from Taiwan some years earlier and was a renowned senior student of Yang Chengfu, whose version of the t'ai chi form, dating from the earlier twentieth century, is only to be found in old photographs today.
-Yang Cheng-fu was a grandson of the founder of the Yang style of t'ai chi, Yang Luchan, who had developed and practiced his style of t'ai chi in the 19th century based on the older, secretive Chen martial art system, now known as Chen style t'ai chi ch'uan.
+The most important influence on him at this time was Yang-style tai chi, a soft or internal Chinese martial art which was quite different from other forms of kung fu (among which it is categorized in China).
+By the early 1970s, Pai had become a formal student of fourth generation Yang style tai chi master Cheng Man-ch'ing.
+Cheng, himself, had come to New York City from Taiwan some years earlier and was a renowned senior student of Yang Chengfu, whose version of the tai chi form, dating from the earlier twentieth century, is only to be found in old photographs today.
+Yang Chengfu was a grandson of the founder of the Yang style of tai chi, Yang Luchan, who had developed and practiced his style of tai chi in the 19th century based on the older, secretive Chen martial art system, now known as Chen style tai chi.

-It was Yang Luchan's style of t'ai chi that became the most widespread in the late 19th and early twentieth centuries thanks to the reputation Yang's skills earned him, becoming, by the twentieth century, the best known of all versions of t'ai chi ch'uan practiced around the world.
-(Beginning in the late twentieth century, as a result of China's opening, the older Chen style of t'ai chi has caught up to its younger sibling to become at least as well known as Yang style and perhaps even more so, at least in the martial arts community—although there are several other recognized styles as well, including Wu-Hao, Wu and Sun styles).
-Min Pai's training in Yang style t'ai chi under Cheng Man-Ching eventually led to the most marked changes in the methods he taught in his later years.
+Yang Luchan's style of tai chi, thanks to his reputation and skills, became the most widespread in the late 19th and early 20th centuries.
+By the 20th century, it had become the best-known version of tai chi practiced worldwide.
+In the late 20th century, due to China's opening, the older Chen style of tai chi caught up with its younger sibling and became equally well-known, if not more so, at least in the martial arts community.
+However, there are several other recognized styles, including Wu-Hao, Wu, and Sun styles.
+Min Pai, who trained in Yang style tai chi under Cheng Man-ch'ing, brought about marked changes in the methods he taught in his later years.